 - Postico is a nice, lightweight MacOS native client for Postgres databases

 Finally, I use Dash for offline documentation access.
-I recommend you to give it a try.
+I recommend you to give it a try, specially because sometimes, for several reasons, network is not available.

 2. Chrome Extensions